Hone logo

 Constraints

-• The crate name must be hello_rust.
+• The program must be written in Rust.

 Notes